Esri/arcgis-vectortile-style-editor/README.md

 ![App](https://raw.github.com/Esri/arcgis-vectortile-style-editor/master/vt-edit-demo.gif)

-## Features
-* Basemaps - Set different basemaps interactively
-* Geolocation - Find and display your geolocation
-* Place Finding - Find places or geocode an address
-* Directions - Get directions
-* Graphics - Draw points, lines and polygons
-* Cloud - Draw and query features stored in the ArcGIS Online cloud

 ## Usage
 When using the Vector Tile Style Editor, you will be prompted to log in to your ArcGIS Online account.
 If you have not already copied a style to your account, you can follow the [instructions here](http://blogs.esri.com/esri/arcgis/2015/11/19/how-to-customize-esri-vector-basemaps/).